bnmou/Azure-Enterprise-Simulation/6 - Threat Hunting.md

 - Favor REST API for full control over filtering, tagging, and deduplication.
 - Post to `ThreatIntelligenceIndicator` with standardized `Tags: ["OTX", "<PulseName>"]`.
 - Add a **source reliability** tag (e.g., `Confidence=Medium`) for downstream analytics.
+- Using a Logic App to pull in external IOCs allows for full automation and control over which pulses we want to bring in.
 </details>

 ---